owncloud/web/docs/testing.md

 ### with OCIS backend

 1. [build Phoenix]({{< ref "building.md" >}})
-2. create a new phoenix `config.json` file and copy it into the `dist` folder, even running phoenix in the default ocis environment does not need a `config.json` file, some tests rely on it being present.
+2. create a new phoenix `config.json` file and copy it into the `dist` folder, even though running phoenix in the default ocis environment does not need a `config.json` file, some tests rely on it being present.
- As starting point and example that should work when running every service on localhost use
+ As a starting point and example that should work when running every service on localhost use
    Linux: `config.json.sample-ocis`
    Mac: `tests/acceptance/ocis-mac-config.json`

 #### the quick way (all automated)
 1. run `yarn run test-requirements:ocis` (`yarn run test-requirements:ocis:mac` for Mac users) to install, configure and run all ocis requirements
-2. run `yarn run acceptance-tests-ocis <feature-files-to-test>` to run the tests, the feature files are located in the "tests/acceptance/features" subdirectories.
+2. run `yarn run acceptance-tests-ocis <feature-files-to-test>` to run the tests.
+The feature files are located in the "tests/acceptance/features" subdirectories.
-3. after the tests run `yarn run killall` to stop all created docker containers, and the ocis services
+3. after the tests finish, run `yarn run killall` to stop all created docker containers, and the ocis services

 #### the manual way (e.g. to run from an existing ocis location)
 1. clone and build [ocis](https://github.com/owncloud/ocis)